stevegrunwell/wp-client-reference/readme.txt

 = Can I change the name of the custom post type? =

 Yes!
 If you need to change the name of the custom post type (default is `client_reference`) you can do so in the "Article Options" page.
 This will also update the posts in `wp_posts` accordingly.

+= Why has the Knowledgebase replaced my Users menu? =

+Version 0.4 of the plugin used menu position 70 as its default, which is normally occupied by the Users menu.
+It's been patched in version 0.41 but any users who installed pre-0.41 should manually change the menu position (Articles > Options) to a position not occupied by a native WordPress menu (71 is the new default for WP Client Reference).

+== Changelog ==

+= 0.41 =
+* Fixed issue with default 'Knowledgebase' position preventing access to Users menu (special thanks to duckgoesoink)

+== Special Thanks ==

+Thank you to duckgoesoink for catching the Knowledgebase/User conflict fixed in 0.41.